iLVL-Key/FFXI/addons/Helper/readme.md

   - party_left_alliance now has your_party_left_alliance, and other_party_left_alliance.
 - Adjusted calls to download from GitHub to wait up to 5 seconds to make sure the download completes before moving on or giving up.
 - Adjusted Reraise Reminder to pause while dead.
+- Adjusted delay after login to let game values load from 2 to 5 seconds.
+This gives a little more leeway for slow loading and prevents the Sublimation notification from going off if you login with the buff already on you.
+- Adjusted delay for running the automatic check for updates from 5 to 6 seconds to account for the above delay change (let's Helper introduction run first).
 - Fixed Signet wearing off notification going off when switching from a character with to a character without.

 Version 1.8.5